My own story is a great example of why diversity and inclusion goals matter for employee engagement.

 That was the last job I held professionally before deciding to stay home with my growing family for the next decade.
-Thankfully, the work environment has changed for the better in terms of diversity and inclusion – and research is showing positive outcomes for organizations who embrace it.
+Thankfully, the work environment has changed for the better in terms of diversity and inclusion – and research into enterpise DEI is showing positive outcomes for organizations who embrace it.

 Recent research from McKinsey shows that diverse workforces outperform less diverse organizations by 35 percent.
 Now seen as a core business practice (rather than a box to be checked), organizations are seeking strategic and sustainable ways to increase and retain diverse employee populations.